 Previously, I was a postdoc at the University of Arizona, working with Bryden Cais.
 Before that, I was a graduate student at Stanford University, where my advisor was Brian Conrad.

-I am interested in algebraic number theory and arithmetic geometry, especially Galois representations and coverings of curves in characteristic p.
+I am interested in algebraic number theory and arithmetic geometry, especially Galois representations and curves in characteristic p.

 My email is jeremy.booher [AT] canterbury.ac.nz

 I am in Room 620 of the Jack Erskine building.

 Failing to hash into supersingular isogeny graphs, with Ross Bowden, Javad Doliskani, Tako Boris Fouotsa, Steven D. Galbraith, Sabrina Kunzweiler, Simon-Philipp Merz, Christophe Petit, Benjamin Smith, Katherine E. Stange, Yan Bo Ti, Christelle Vincent, José Felipe Voloch, Charlotte Weitkämper, and Lukas Zobernig, preprint. [arXiv]

 Iwasawa Theory for p-torsion Class Group Schemes in Characteristic p, with Bryden Cais, submitted. [arXiv] [MAGMA code]

 Doubly isogenous genus-2 curves with D4-action, with Vishal Arul, Steven R. Groen, Everett W. Howe, Wanlin Li, Vlad Matei, Rachel Pries, and Caleb Springer, submitted. [arXiv] (MAGMA Computations)

 Recovering affine curves over finite fields from L-functions, with José Felipe Voloch, Pacific Journal of Mathematics 314-1 (2021), 1--28. [arXiv] [journal]